17 October 2023

 When Israel does the right thing, of course we should take their side.
 But whenever they don’t, we Christians are always to take God’s side.
 We don’t make exceptions.
 Not even for allies.
 Nor chosen people.

-Opposing the state of Israel’s policies and behaviors is not the same thing as antisemitism.
-Nor is it wanting to see Israel destroyed.
-But that’s the way their politicians put it, ’cause that’s the way any politician speaks when they’re trying to cloak their bad behavior in patriotism.
+Opposing the state of Israel’s policies and behaviors, or wanting the Israelis to change their government and throw out their nationalist leadership, is not at all the the same thing as antisemitism, nor wanting to see Israel destroyed.
+But that’s the way their politicians put it, ’cause that’s the way any politician speaks when they’re trying to disguise their evil as patriotism.
 I don’t want modern Israel destroyed any more than they do.
 But I can’t condone evil.

-“Israel right or wrong, no matter what” is unbiblical.
-And if Israel’s policies ever violate the Constitution of the United States, or Israel were ever to declare war on us (God forbid), I remind Americans it’d be treason to take their side.
+“Israel right or wrong, no matter what” proves you don’t know your bible at all.
+And if Israel’s policies ever violate the Constitution of the United States, or Israel were ever to declare war on us (God forbid), I remind Americans it’d be treason to take Israel’s side.

 Most of the reason American Evangelicals tend to go the “Israel right or wrong” route is because they’re futurists: They believe most of the End Times prophecies are still in the future, believe a lot of ’em involve Israel, and believe the Beast is Israel’s enemy.
-They don’t wanna join the Beast’s team.
-I don’t either, but I’m a preterist: I believe most of the End Times prophecies have been fulfilled, meaning Jesus can return whenever he wants.
-He isn’t dependent on an existing nation of Israel.
-When he returns, he’s overthrowing them anyway, to rule them as king.
+They don’t wanna join the Beast’s minions.
+I don’t either, but I’m a preterist: I believe most of the End Times prophecies are fulfilled, and Jesus can return whenever he wants.
+He isn’t dependent on the existing nation of Israel.
+When he returns, he’s overthrowing their government anyway—and ours as well—to rule us both as king.

 As a result, my beliefs about Israeli politics have nothing to do with trying to force Israel into policies which suit my End Times theories.
 Of course, since I’m not Israeli, fat lot of good my two cents (or eight agorot) will do.

 I’m not obligated to support the idea of Israel wholly occupying the land, including the Palestinian territories.
-Again, it’s not ancient Israel; both modern Israel and Palestine are occupying territory which rightly belongs to Jesus.
+Again, they’re not ancient Israel!
+Both modern Israel and Palestine are occupying territory which rightly belongs to Jesus.
 I’m not pushing for Israel to wholly occupy Jerusalem, since once Jesus takes over, he’ll just place New Jerusalem wherever he pleases.
 The way Israel treats refugees doesn’t get any special exemptions: When they mistreat the poor and weak, God stands against the oppressors, even if they’re Israeli.
 And when they help the poor and weak, God approves.

 Of course, the Israelis aren’t willing to give up power, and the Palestinians aren’t willing to share it.
 But I still say union is better than division.
 For all the good my advice’ll do.